Skip to content

 Using Wrapper in Kotlin

-Kotlin supports QueryWrapper and UpdateWrapper but does not support LambdaQueryWrapper and LambdaUpdateWrapper.
+Kotlin supports QueryWrapper and UpdateWrapper, but does not support LambdaQueryWrapper and LambdaUpdateWrapper.
 If you need to use Lambda-style Wrappers, you can use KtQueryWrapper and KtUpdateWrapper.

 Reference example: